therealtimex/aci/aipolabs/cli/README.md

 <details>
   <summary>Create Agent</summary>

-  This command will create an agent in the database.
+  - Create an agent in the database.
-  You need to create the project first before creating an agent for the project.
+  - You need to create the project first before creating an agent for the project.

   ```bash
   python -m aipolabs.cli.aipolabs create-agent --agent-name "My Agent" --description "My Agent Description" --project-id "51711368-ef40-4efc-a9ab-5d44dbe0d671" --created-by "8341edc4-eeb6-4e90-abe3-0051a9a7b9a5"